neilmerton/neilmerton.github.io/src/content/blog/best-10-indie-albums.md

 Love And Rockets never really took off in their home country UK, which is a shame.
 But parts of me is glad - it's a rarity to talk to anyone who knows of them.

-An interesting story; my brother and I were fortunate enough to spend his 21st birthday month recording 3 tracks at "Far Heath Studio", which has a connection with the bank.
+An interesting story; in 1994 my brother and I were fortunate enough to spend his 21st birthday money recording 3 tracks at "Far Heath Studio", which has a connection with the band.
 The following year we bumped into Daniel Ash and David J. while at a Spritualized concert in Leicester - we had met our idols.

 ## Catherine Wheel - Ferment